daphnezht/Haoting-Zhuang.github.io/_posts/2017-12-13-E-commerce Product Classification With Images.md

 title: E-commerce Product Classification With Images
 ---
 ## Background
-Retail e-commerce share has been growing with a incredible fast pace.
-For US, in 2016, online sales of physical goods amounted to 360.3 billion US dollars and are projected to surpass 603.4 billion US dollars in 2021.
-The United States rank behind several countries in terms of e-commerce sales as percentage of total retail sales - in 2016, almost a fifth of China's retail sales occurred via the internet, compared to only 8.1 percent in the United States.
+Nowadays, the retail e-commerce share has been growing with a incredibly fast pace around the world.
+For US, in 2016, online sales of physical goods amounted to 360.3 billion US dollars and are projected to surpass 603.4 billion
+US dollars in 2021.
+Despite this fast growth, United States actually rank behind several countries in terms of e-commerce sales as percentage of total retail sales - in 2016, almost a fifth of China's retail sales occurred via the internet, compared to only 8.1 percent in the United States.
 The UK, South Korea, and Denmark are also ahead of the U.S. in terms of retail e-commerce share.

+Cdiscount.com, France’s largest non-food e-commerce company, generated nearly 3 billion euros last year.
+While the company already sells everything from TVs to trampolines.
+The list of products is still rapidly growing.
+By the end of this year, Cdiscount.com will have over 30 million products up for sale.
+This is up from 10 million products only 2 years ago.
+Ensuring that so many products are well classified is a challenging task.
+Currently, Cdiscount.com applies machine learning algorithms(NLP) to the text description of the products in order to automatically predict their category.
+As these methods now seem close to their maximum potential, Cdiscount.com believes that the next quantitative improvement will be driven by the application of data science techniques to images.

 ## Data Source and size

-The image dataset is from a Kaggle dataset with
+In this project, the original image dataset is provided on Kaggle by Cdiscount.com.
+It consist of more than 15 million images at 180x180 resolution of almost 9 million products: half of the current catalogue which fall under more than 5000 categories.

+Since I only have
 Hosted in AWS,

 ## Modeling Steps